Samuel-de-Oliveira/CanUseTimer/README.md

 ## Some warnings! ⚠️
 - This is the terminal version, without grafical interface;
 - This program is tested only in Linux and Windows, and not in other else;
-- this is a BETA version, it's not done yet;
+- this is a BETA version, its mean that;
 - If you found bugs please report to fast fixing in Github issues.

 ---